LiraNuna/glsl-sse2/README.md

-Another factor that will effect code performance is the architecture. glsl-sse2 will be most effective in a 64bit environment where there are double the SSE registers to operate on, causing less register pressure.
+Another factor that will effect code performance is the architecture. glsl-sse2 will be most effective in a 64bit environment where there are double the SSE registers to operate on, causing less register pressure, as well as a guarentee of SSE2 being present - without the need to check CPUID (although most, if not all, CPUs today support SSE2 which was released in 2001, a decade ago!).

-### Status
+## Status

-Currently the project is in a stable state, however it had not been subjected to real-world use yet.
-You are welcome to try it at your own risk, and file bugs if such are found.
+Currently the project is in a stable state, however it had not been subjected to real-world (ab)use yet.
+You are welcome to try it at your own risk, and file bug reports, if such are found.

-### What about `vec3`?
+## What about `vec3`?
 Where is `mat2`?

 Because of alignment issues, only direct SSE2 compatible types will be implemented.
 Types such as `vec3`, `mat3` and types that depend on those,